utexas-bwi/segbot_arm/README.md

 This holds the all projects for use by the BWI segbot's arm manipulators.
 Currently this includes: Kinova Mico

 To run these packages, you must first install the utexas-bwi fork of the jaco ros drivers.
-You can do that with
+You can do that by going into catkin_ws/src and then cloning the repository with

 $ git clone https://github.com/utexas-bwi/jaco-ros.git